Jump to Recipe

 - Place in the middle shelf of the oven, or the shelf below the middle one.
 As if the tart is too close to the top of the oven the dried fruit can burn.

-- Leave in the tin until cool.
+- Leave in the tin until cool before turning out onto a cutting board to decorate.

 Prepare the icing: